AhmedHafez13/uptime-monitoring-bosta/development/project-plan.md

 - `src/`: Contains the actual source code of your application.

-  - `app.js`: Entry point of the application.
+  - `app.ts`: Entry point of the application.
+  - `config/`: Contains configuration files.
+    - `dbConfig.ts`: Contains the database configurations.
-  - `routes/`: Contains route definitions.
+    - `routesConfig.ts`: Contains the routes configurations.
   - `controllers/`: Contains controller logic for routes.
+  - `middleware/`: Contains middleware logic.
   - `models/`: Contains data models.
+  - `notifications/`: Each notification channel (email, webhook, etc.) can have its own module within this directory.
+  - `plugins/`: This directory can hold modules that can be dynamically loaded into your application.
+  - `routes/`: Contains route definitions.
   - `services/`: Provides core functionalities of your application.
 This is where the business logic can reside.
-  - `notifications/`: Each notification channel (email, webhook, etc.) can have its own module within this directory.
-  - `plugins/`: This directory can hold modules that can be dynamically loaded into your application.
-  - `config/`: Contains configuration files.
   - `tests/`: Contains unit and integration tests.

 - `types/`: Contains TypeScript type definitions for the application's modules, functions, and variables.